brandonpena48/WS2811-Reactive-Audio-Controller/README.md

 ### FastLed

-You will first need to download the [FastLED Library](https://github.com/FastLED/FastLED/releases) and extract it to your Arduino workspace.
+You will first need to download the [FastLED Library](https://github.com/FastLED/FastLED/releases) and link it using "Add .ZIP Library" in the Arduino GUI.

 ```ino
 #include <FastLED.h>